What is Workflow?

 - Increased profitability

-The example above shows a straightforward new marketing campaign approval workflow, visualized for clarity.
+Approval Workflow ExampleA wide range of approval workflows are handled in every company, big or small, on a regular basis.
+The example below shows a straightforward new marketing campaign approval workflow, visualized for clarity.
 Every step of the workflow may be assigned to employees spread across multiple departments over the course of the workflow execution.
 In some cases a step may require engagement of 3rd-party stakeholders or be handled automatically (for instance, sending out an “approved” email).

 Best Practices – Workflow SoftwareIt is vital for companies, regardless of size, to improve efficiency, responsiveness and profitability.
 The ability to handle daily tasks and collaborate effectively is often hampered by relying on manual workflow management through lengthy email strings.